Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Abstract

 \section{Abstract}

-Choosing a specific way of resolving a closed system into parts is a starting point for the decoherence program and for the quantum thermalization program.
-It is shown that one can always chose such way of partitioning that thermalization does not occur and decoherence-assisted classicality does not emerge.
+Choosing a specific way of dividing a closed system into parts is a starting point for the decoherence program and for the quantum thermalization program.
+It is shown that one can always chose such way of partitioning that decoherence-assisted classicality does not emerge and thermalization does not occur.
 Implications of this result are discussed.